pyro2927/GoogleDocsBackend/README.md

 # GoogleDocsBackend

 Use a Google Docs Spreadsheet in a style similar to Parse.
 You can setup a spreadsheet with all of the data you want, and pull that into your mobile application.
 An example spreadsheet can be seen [here](https://docs.google.com/spreadsheet/ccc?key=0Atoge9gLkMCTdENkUkVENElFczlmTDl1ODZWaTJmeFE&usp=sharing).
+The concept originated during the development on an app for [Amp Music](http://amp-music.com/).

 ![Screenshot](./img/doc_and_app.png)